davepollack/nushift/README.md

 ## Running

-It is recommended to run the demo with `cargo run --release` for improved performance.
-Please run the Nushift GUI desktop application from the `nushift` directory, i.e. `cd nushift && cargo run --release`, NOT `cargo run --release -p nushift`.
+It is recommended to run the Nushift GUI desktop application with `cargo run --release` for improved demo app performance.
+Please run it from the `nushift` directory, i.e. `cd nushift && cargo run --release`, NOT `cargo run --release -p nushift`.
 This is required for internationalised strings to work.